isheikh8492/isheikh8492/README.md

 - 👋 Hi, I’m Imaduddin Sheikh
-- 👀 My interests lie in programming, manipulating data, and networks
+- 👀 My interests lie in programming, manipulating and understanding data, and networks.
 - 🌱 I am Computer Engineering sophomore at Illinois Institute of Technology based in Chicago IL, USA.

 <!---